Arjun-codess/QR-code-generator/README.md

 # QR Code Generator

+This tool helps to convert the url into QR scanner which is very easy for scan.

 A modern, responsive QR code generator that creates QR codes for any URL input.
 Built with HTML, CSS, and JavaScript.

 ## Features